HuotChu/ArrayForLua/README.md

     - currentValue `Required`
         - The current element being processed in the table.
     - index <kbd>Optional</kbd>
-        - The index of the current element being processed in the table.
+        - The index of the current element being processed in the array.
+        - For dictionary and mixed tables, the key is returned as the index.
     - table <kbd>Optional</kbd>
         - The table *Every* was called upon.
     - this <kbd>Optional</kbd>